 Today’s job market is more competitive than ever.
-And the demand for foreign language specialist, in particular, has risen sharply in recent years.
+And the demand for foreign language specialists, in particular, has risen sharply in recent years.
 Thanks to a growing number of careers involving languages in the ever-shrinking world, Knowing a foreign language sets you apart in your employment search and give you a competitive edge over others.

 Why not in-demand languages such as French, German, or Spanish, or something challenging, i.e., Turkish, Arabic, or Persian or maybe something more ambitious and high-demand, low supply East Asian languages like Chinese, Japanese, or Korean?
 So, Why Not so popular language like Italian?

 If you’re contemplating to learn Italian and exploring some convincing reasons to pick, the good news is — I’ll make it easy for you.
 Don’t believe me?
 Well, Let’s look at these advantages of learning Italian.